esphome/esphome-docs/components/fan/index.rst

 ``fan.is_on`` / ``fan.is_off`` Condition
 ----------------------------------------

-This :ref:`condition <config-condition>` passes if the given fan is on/off.
+This :ref:`condition <config-condition>` passes if the given fan is on or off.

 .. code-block:: yaml